 IRS E-File – When Will I Get My Tax Refund?

-How long does it take to get your tax refund?
-The IRS created a schedule for when they will send out federal tax refunds via direct deposit or by check.
-The general rule of thumb is that direct deposits will be sent out approximately one week before paper checks are sent out.
-Keep in mind it may take a few days for your financial institution to make your deposit available to you, or it may take several days for the check to arrive in the mail, then another few days after you deposit he check before the funds are available.
+When will funds be available?
+Direct deposits are faster than paper checks.
+However, keep in mind it may take a few days for your financial institution to make your deposit available to you.
+Paper checks also have a delay for fund availability: it may take several days for the check to arrive in the mail, then another few days after you deposit he check before the funds are available.

 IRS E-File Schedule for Tax Refunds via Check or Direct Deposits

 As alluded to above, the IRS previously released an annual schedule to help tax payers better plan around tax season so tax-filers will know when they can expect to receive their refund check.
 They stopped this practice last year after there were delays in the refund process due to new anti-fraud measures.

 The table below shows an approximation of when your federal tax refund should be direct deposited into your bank account, or the date your check will be mailed.
 This table is based on previous tax return charts.

 How to use this tax refund chart: This schedule only applies to tax returns filed electronically.
 The left column represents the date your tax refund was accepted by the IRS.

 |IRS accepts your return (by 11:00 am) between…||Direct Deposit Sent||Paper Check Mailed|

 |Jan 31 and Feb 08, 2014||Feb 12, 2014||Feb 14, 2014|

 |Feb 09 and Feb 15, 2014||Feb 19, 2014||Feb 21, 2014|